-The 8.5 SMA Detention Cell options were evaluated against the following design objectives: (1) increase the capability for S-357 discharges to maintain the hydraulic ridge in conjunction with the C-111 NDA; (2) reduce the area footprint needed to maintain a continuous hydraulic ridge within the Detention Cell; and (3) reduce potential backwater effects on the southwest corner of the 8.5 SMA from water collecting in the northwest corner of the detention cell.
-This configuration also provides a continuous hydraulic ridge within the 8.5 SMA Detention Cell while reducing potential backwater effects on the southwest corner of the 8.5 SMA.
+The preferred design provided the following outputs: (1) it increased the capability for S-357 discharges to maintain the hydraulic ridge in conjunction with the C-111 NDA; (2) it reduced the area footprint needed to maintain a continuous hydraulic ridge within the Detention Cell; and (3) it reduced potential backwater effects on the southwest corner of the 8.5 SMA from water collecting in the northwest corner of the detention cell.

-Features included in Alternative 2 (Figure 2.2-1):
+Features included in Alternative 2 (Figure 4):

 - Degrade S-360W weir, discharge into NDA,

-- 8.5 SMA Detention Cell internal flowway berms
+- 8.5 SMA Detention Cell with two internal flowway berms

 - Richmond Drive Levee Crossing

-Figure 2.2-2.
+Figure 4.
 Features included in Alternative 2

-2.3 ALTERNATIVE 3 - FLOWWAY BERMS IN NDA AND SDA
+2.3 ALTERNATIVE 3 - FLOWWAY BERMS IN THE NDA AND SDA